 - Remind students that they must leave space in the room to walk so they must subtract the area of the furniture from the total area of the room to make sure there is enough space.

-- Give students construction paper.
+- Give students construction paper and a ruler.
 Remind them that they must draw and label the shapes using the numbers below.

-- Students will create "furniture" by creating square and rectangles.
-Let them know that they can use the following dimensions to label their shapes: 5ft x 3ft, 2ft x 3ft, 8ft x 5ft.
+- Students will create "furniture" by creating squares and rectangles.
+Let them know that they can use the following dimensions to label their shapes: 5ft x 3ft, 3ft x 3ft, 8ft x 5ft.
 Remind students that 1 inch represents 1 foot.

 - Using the formula for area they can determine what items to put in the room.
 They will have to add the area of the pieces of furniture and then subtract it from the total area of the room.
 After furnishing the room the students must show these area calculations.